hyper-ui/core/API.md

 ##### props

 This stands for received props.
-(There will always be a prop called `children` representing received children.)
+(There will always be a prop called `children` which is any array representing received children.)

 ##### store

 This is a [store object](#huicreatestore) and each component instance will have one.
-You can use it to save some values (e.g. states).
+You can use it to save some value pairs(e.g. states).
 If a value changes and its key is in the [`state`](#descstate) array, then the component will be updated.

 ##### context

-This is also a store object but each component instance under the same [`HUI.render`](#huirender) call will have a linked context.
-That is, this is like a global store.
+This is also a store object but each component instance under the same [`HUI.render`](#huirender) call will have the same one.
+That is, this is like a global store which can be used to store some global value pairs.

 ## HUI.propHandlers

-This is a map which stores custom element prop handlers.
+This is a map which stores custom prop handlers for elements.
 There are some built-in handlers as well:

 ### propHandlers-children

-This handler compares and updates the child nodes.
+This handler compares and updates child nodes of elements.

 ### propHandlers-style

 The style handler handles style for you so that you can use either strings or objects to describe styles.
-Please note that if you pass an object to describe styles, you should write style names in camel case(e.g.`textAlign`).
+Please note that if you pass an object to describe styles, you should write style names in camel case. (e.g. `textAlign` instead of `text-align`)

 ### propHandlers-class

-This handler deals with class names and enables you to pass either a simple string or an array as the class list.
+This handler deals with class names and enables you to pass either a simple string or an array as the class name list.

 ### propHandlers-attr